 - Be attentive.
-Do not use lab computers for non-CS101 work. - Do not complete assignments unless allowed by your instructor. - Do not be late to arrive or early to leave. - Do not converse with others or be disruptive. - Do not eat, drink, chew gum, use chewing tobacco or read newspapers. - · Do not use cell phones.
-Set them to vibrate or turn them off to avoid interrupting others. - · Avoid damaging equipment and furniture. - Do not leave computers logged in and unattended.
+Do not use lab computers for non-CS101 work. - Do not complete assignments unless allowed by your instructor. - Do not be late to arrive or early to leave. - Do not converse with others, play music or sounds, or otherwise be disruptive. - Do not eat, drink, chew gum, use chewing tobacco or read newspapers. - Do not use cell phones.
+Set them to vibrate or turn them off to avoid interrupting others. - Do not use headphones or anything that may prevent you from hearing the staff. - Avoid damaging equipment and furniture.

+• Do not leave computers logged in and unattended.
 You are responsible for any actions taken in your user account.